National identification number: Croatia

 In Croatia, the Personal Identification Number (Osobni identifikacijski broj (OIB)), is used for identifying the citizens and legal persons in many government and civilian systems.
-The OIB-system was introduced on January 1, 2009, and replaced the old JMBG system, renamed to Master Citizen Number (Croatian: Matični broj građana (MBG)) in 2002, that was used in former Yugoslavia.
+The OIB-system was introduced on 1 January 2009, and replaced the old JMBG system, renamed to Master Citizen Number (Croatian: Matični broj građana (MBG)) in 2002, that was used in former Yugoslavia.
 The OIB consists of eleven digits; ten random digits and one control digit.

-Czech Republic and Slovakia
+Czech Republic

 Czech Republic and Slovakia uses a system called Birth Number (Czech/Slovak: rodné číslo (RČ)).
 The system was introduced in the former Czechoslovakia.

-The form is YYXXDD/SSSC, where XX=MM (month of birth) for male (numbers 01–12) and XX=MM+50 for female (numbers 51–62), SSS is a serial number separating persons born on the same date and C is a check digit, but for people born before 1 January 1954 the form is without the check digit - YYXXDD/SSS.
+The form is YYXXDD/SSSC, where XX=MM (month of birth) for male (numbers 01–12) and XX=MM+50 for female (numbers 51–62), SSS is a serial number separating persons born on the same date and C is a check digit, but for people born before 1 January 1954 the form is without the check digit – YYXXDD/SSS.
 This enables the system to work until the year 2054.
-The whole number must be divisible by 11.
+The whole number is usually divisible by 11.

 The system is raising privacy concerns, since the age and the sex of the bearer can be decoded from the number.
 Therefore, the birth number is considered a sensitive piece of personal information.

 In a law that took place in the year 2004, a failsafe system has been implemented, where in case all valid serial numbers get depleted for a day, the number 20 gets added to the value of XX.
 This means that XX can get up to 32 for males, and 82 for females.